 Is 6/5 a Rational Number?
 A Deep Dive into Rational and Irrational Numbers

 Understanding rational and irrational numbers is fundamental to grasping many mathematical concepts.
-This article will definitively answer the question: "Is 6/5 a rational number?"
-We'll explore the definitions of rational and irrational numbers, delve into the properties of 6/5, and examine why it fits neatly within the definition of a rational number.
-We'll also address common misconceptions and provide additional examples to solidify your understanding.
-This comprehensive guide will leave you with a firm grasp of this important mathematical concept.
+In real terms, this article will definitively answer the question: "Is 6/5 a rational number?
+Think about it: we'll also address common misconceptions and provide additional examples to solidify your understanding. " We'll explore the definitions of rational and irrational numbers, walk through the properties of 6/5, and examine why it fits neatly within the definition of a rational number.
+This complete walkthrough will leave you with a firm grasp of this important mathematical concept.

 Understanding Rational Numbers